 SCS 2.1 says that providers “must be able to show that everyone who is in a position to control the content of an education activity has disclosed all relevant financial relationships with any commercial interest to the provider.”
 Therefore, the provider must do both of the following:

 All of the users associated with your organization in PARS have the ability to edit organizational contact information in PARS on the “Organization Profile” tab in PARS.
 Contact information for individual users may be edited on the “User Management” tab.

 ACCME recognizes all individuals that are associated with your organization in the ACCME’s Program and Activity Reporting System (“PARS”) as authorized representatives who may ask questions and receive information related to your organization’s ACCME accreditation.
 This includes users that are assigned to the role(s) of Primary Contact, Billing Contact, and Chief Executive Officer, as well as those listed as “Other Users” in PARS.

 All funds that originate from ACCME-defined commercial interests and are paid to reserve space to hold accredited CME activities (sometimes called satellite symposia) in conjunction with other organizations’ meetings are considered commercial support.
-As with all commercial support, these funds must be paid directly to the accredited provider responsible for the activity or to a designated nonaccredited joint sponsor.
+As with all commercial support, these funds must be paid directly to the accredited provider responsible for the activity or to a designated nonaccredited joint provider.